Child Labor and Young Workers

 - removing young workers from the facility

-- making sure workers have access to education or appropriate training, receive an ongoing wage and are guaranteed a job if they choose to work at the facility when they are older
+- making sure workers have access to education or appropriate training, receive an ongoing wage and are guaranteed a job if they choose to work at the facility when they are older; and

 - requiring the offending supplier to pay for all remediation costs

-It has been well established that the government of Uzbekistan has long relied on forced child labor to harvest the country’s cotton.
-We have worked to educate and influence our suppliers and factories on this issue, making it clear that we will not accept any clothing manufactured with fabrics that were knowingly made from Uzbek cotton.
+It has been well established that the governments of Uzbekistan and Turkmenistan have long relied on forced child labor and/or forced labor to harvest their country’s cotton.
+We have worked to educate and influence our suppliers and facilities on this issue, making it clear that we will not accept any clothing manufactured with fabrics that were made from Uzbek or Turkmen cotton.
+We were pleased to read reports from the ILO that acknowledged significant improvements in Uzbekistan’s cotton sector.
+We recognize that further reforms are necessary, but we are pleased to see progress on this critical issue.

 Samie’s Finishing House